wuxiumu/ourairyu/README.md

 # Ourairyu

-I'm sure that you have a question when you see the title of this repo,
+I'm sure you may have a question when you see the title of this repo,

 **What does the Ourairyu mean?**

 OK, let me tell you now.

 **Ourairyu is the Romanization of Japanese for 欧雷流.
-It means that every thing about me.**
+It means everything about me.**

 This repo hosts part of the source code of my personal website [Ourai.WS](https://ourai.ws/).

-**You could contact me by tweeting ([@ourairyu](https://twitter.com/ourairyu)) or sending an E-mail to [ourairyu@gmail.com](mailto:ourairyu@gmail.com).**
+**You could contact me by tweeting [@ourairyu](https://twitter.com/ourairyu) or sending an email to [ourairyu@gmail.com](mailto:ourairyu@gmail.com).**

 ## Power from the open-source community

-My site is built with many awesome open-source projects.
+My site is built up with many awesome open-source projects.

 ### Functionality